-- b.
-Choosing someone specific to act as a SDM by preparing a Power of Attorney for Personal Care (POAPC) naming that person. - 2.
-Expressing their wishes, values and beliefs and more generally how they would like to be cared for in the event of incapacity to give or refuse consent.
+- 1. Identifying his or her future Substitute Decision-Maker (SDM) by either. - b.
+Confirming that he or she is satisfied with his or her default/automatic SDM in the hierarchy list that is in section 20 of the Health Care Consent Act (www.ontario.ca) OR - c.
+Choosing someone specific to act as an SDM by preparing a Power of Attorney for Personal Care (POAPC) naming that person - 2.
+Expressing his or her wishes, values and beliefs, and more generally how he/she would like to be cared for in the event of incapacity to give or refuse consent.

 Cardiopulmonary resuscitation (CPR) is a potentially lifesaving intervention that is provided with the intention of reversing or interrupting a potentially fatal event (e.g., cardiac or respiratory arrest).
-CPR is often understood to include chest compressions, artificial ventilation (including intubation) and defibrillation.18
+CPR is often understood to include chest compressions, artificial ventilation (including, intubation) and defibrillation.18

-Goals-of-care: A discussion between a person (or their Substitute Decision-Maker if the person lacks capacity) and health care provider(s) addressing the person's goals for their care in the context of health care consent and decision-making in advanced illness.
-These discussions need to outline the person's values, beliefs, wishes, perception of quality of life and what he or she of current health conditions, prognosis and likely course of events if his or her goals-of-care are applied to potential treatment decisions.
-The goals-of-care discussions provides the foundation for shared decision-making.
+Goals-of-care: A discussion between a person (or his/her Substitute-Decision Maker if the person lacks capacity) and healthcare provider(s) addressing the person's goals for his or her care in the context of health care consent and decision-making in advanced illness.
+These discussions need to outline the person's values, beliefs, wishes, perception of quality of life and what he or she characterizes as meaningful and important.
+Other elements include the person's understanding of current health conditions, prognosis, and likely course of events if his or her goals-of-care are applied to potential treatment decisions.
+The goals-of-care discussion provides the foundation for shared decision-making.

 The Health Care Consent Act (HCCA) is an Ontario law that has to do with the capacity to consent to treatment.
 The HCCA states that a person has the right to consent to or refuse treatment if they have mental capacity.
 In order to have capacity, a person must have the "ability" to understand and appreciate the consequences of the treatment decision.
-The law says that "a person is capable with respect to a treatment, admission to a care facility or a personal assistance service if the person is able to understand the information that is relevant to making a decision about the treatment, admission or personal assistance service, as the case may be and able to appreciate the reasonably foreseeable consequences of a decision or lack of decision."
+The law says that "a person is capable with respect to a treatment, admission to a care facility or a personal assistance service if the person is able to understand the information that is relevant to making a decision about the treatment, admission or personal assistance service, as the case may be, and able to appreciate the reasonably foreseeable consequences of a decision or lack of decision."